 GCWW has partnered with the Northern Kentucky Water District and the Ohio River Valley Water Sanitation Commission (ORSANCO) to implement an Ohio EPAendorsed source water protection program for the Ohio River near Cincinnati.
 ORSANCO maintains 17 monitoring stations strategically placed along the Ohio River to detect and warn drinking water treatment plants about spills.
-GCWW participates as one of the monitoring stations for this program.
+GCWW participates as one of the monitoring stations for this program by analyzing Ohio River water multiple times a day, every day of the year.